RunMat

 GitHub

-real — Extract the real part of scalars, vectors, matrices, or N-D tensors.
+real — Extract the real part of numeric, logical, character, or complex arrays.

 real(x) returns the real component of each element in x.
-Real inputs are passed through unchanged, while complex inputs discard their imaginary component.
+Real-valued inputs pass through unchanged, while complex inputs drop their imaginary component with MATLAB-compatible typing rules.

 • Complex scalars, vectors, matrices, and higher-dimensional tensors return only their real parts.